 She opened the terrace door, and there was Jim, standing next to a table set for two.
 The weather was perfect, and jazz music was playing in the background, their favourite.

 Peggy stood there in shock.
 What was Jim doing there?
 Why did he make her come to the terrace when he was with his date?
 Did he want to introduce his date to her?
-Well, that’d be awesome, she looked like a mess in shorts!
+Well, that’d be awesome, she looked terrible!

 “Where’s your date, Jim?”